Harry Styles begins residency at Austin's Moody Center

-Harry Styles fans do not want to miss it.
-There was excitement on social media the day it was announced he was performing almost a week's worth of shows in Austin.
+Harry Styles fans don't want to miss the star's six-night residency.
+There was major excitement on social media the day it was announced he would be performing almost a week's worth of shows in Austin.

-Now, the day is here, and fans have been outside the Moody Center with signs and picking out new swag hours before doors open for Sunday night's concert.
+Now, showtime has arrived.
+Fans stood outside the Moody Center with signs, picking out new swag, hours before doors opened for Sunday night's concert.

 "It hasn't hit us yet," one fan told KVUE.
 "Yeah, it doesn't feel real yet.
-Maybe when we finally step inside.
-Yeah, maybe.
+Maybe when we finally step inside ...
 Maybe when Harry comes actually on stage, it'll be like, ‘Oh, we're actually here.
 Yeah, look at that.’"

-Last we checked, tickets on Ticketmaster were starting at nearly $350 for the British heartthrob.
+At last check, tickets to see the British heartthrob were starting at nearly $350 on Ticketmaster.

-He is performing every night through Friday, so don't be surprised if traffic is heavy around the Moody Center and u-t's campus all week long.
+Styles is performing every night through Friday, except Tuesday, so don't be surprised if traffic is heavy around the Moody Center and the University of Texas campus all week long.

 Styles' third studio album since leaving the massively successful boy group One Direction, "Harry's House," was released on May 20.